hazelcast/hazelcast-cpp-client/README.md

 };
 ```

 Note that `Employee` is implementing `Portable`.
-As portable types are not deserialized on server side for querying, you don't need to implement its Java equivalent on the server side for querying.
+As portable types are not deserialized on the server side for querying, you don't need to implement its Java equivalent on the server side for querying.

 For the non-portable types, you need to implement its Java equivalent and its serializable factory on the server side for server to reconstitute the objects from binary formats.
 In this case before starting the server, you need to compile the `Employee` and related factory classes with server's `CLASSPATH` and add them to the `user-lib` directory in the extracted `hazelcast-<version>.zip` (or `tar`).
-See the [Adding User Library to CLASSPATH section](#123-adding-user-library-to-classpath).
+See the [Adding User Library to CLASSPATH section](#1212-adding-user-library-to-classpath).

 > **NOTE: Querying with `Portable` object is faster as compared to `IdentifiedDataSerializable`.**